Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

 Lastly, add a request header by setting the `Name` to "content-type" and the `Value Template` to "application/json".

 Click the `Deploy Workflow` button to deploy this workflow.
 Now whenever you press the internet button, this workflow is making a request to the Light Wall website that includes your name and message.
 The Light Wall then lights up a random square and displays the information.
+Everyone else who is also viewing the Virtual Light Wall will see your message in real-time.

 This workshop shows a lot of the power behind workflows.
 We've completely changed the behavior of our internet button without having to write any code or update the firmware running on the device itself.

-Feel free to press the button randomly throughout the workshops so we can keep the light wall active!

 ## Workshop 2 – Remote Control LED